jindrichmynarz/rdf-path-examples/README.md

 };
 ```

-`sparql-endpoint` attribute must provide a URL of a SPARQL endpoint allows to retrieve query results serialized in JSON and JSON-LD via JSON-P (e.g., [OpenLink Virtuoso](https://github.com/openlink/virtuoso-opensource)). `graph-iri` is the IRI of the named graph from which instances of the provided RDF path will be retrieved.
+`sparql-endpoint` attribute must provide a URL of a SPARQL endpoint allows to retrieve query results serialized in NTriples (currently only [OpenLink Virtuoso](https://github.com/openlink/virtuoso-opensource) is supported).
+Note that querying the endpoint's URL must be allowed by the [same-origin policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) or [cross-origin access](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS) must be enabled. `graph-iri` is the IRI of the named graph from which instances of the provided RDF path will be retrieved.
 The only currently supported selection method is `random`, which simply retrieves random examples of the supplied path's instantiations.
 The configuration can optionally provide the `limit` attribute that specifies the number of examples to be retrieved.
 This attribute defaults to 5.

 `path` is a JavaScript object representing an RDF path serialized in [JSON-LD](http://json-ld.org/) using the [RDF Path vocabulary](https://github.com/jindrichmynarz/rdf-path-examples/blob/master/resources/rdf_path.ttl).
 For example, here is a path from `gr:BusinessEntity` to `xsd:string` via `foaf:page`: